 'Pharma Bro' Martin Shkreli is ordered to return $64M, barred from drug industry

-NEW YORK — Martin Shkreli must return $64.6 million in profits he and his former company reaped from raising the price of the life-saving drug Daraprim, a federal judge ruled Friday while also barring the provocative, imprisoned ex-CEO from participating in the pharmaceutical industry for the rest of his life.
+NEW YORK — Martin Shkreli must return $64.6 million in profits that he and his former company reaped from raising the price of the lifesaving drug Daraprim, a federal judge ruled Friday, while also barring the provocative, imprisoned ex-CEO from participating in the pharmaceutical industry for the rest of his life.

 U.S. District Judge Denise Cote's ruling came several weeks after a seven-day bench trial in December.
 The Federal Trade Commission and seven states brought the case in 2020 against the man dubbed "Pharma Bro" in the media.